Best Personal Loans for Excellent Credit in June 2024

 Getting a personal loan is typically a straightforward process, but there are a few ways you can prepare ahead of time to smooth the path ahead.

-Check your credit report: Know your credit score ahead of time so you know what to expect since this will determine your eligibility and what kind of rates you’ll be offered.
+Check your credit report: Know your credit score ahead of time, since your credit will determine your eligibility and what kind of rates you’ll be offered.
 You can check your credit report for free at AnnualCreditReport.com.

-Estimate how much you need: When planning to borrow a personal loan, be sure to estimate how much you’ll need ahead of time.
-You can use our personal loan calculator to do this.
+Estimate how much you need: You can use our personal loan calculator to estimate how much you’ll need ahead of time.
 This way, you can avoid taking out more money than you require.
 For instance, if you plan to take out a personal loan for a home improvement project, be sure to sit down and strategize what kind of expenses you’ll need covered.

-Budget for your loan: Being unable to repay and defaulting on a loan can deal heavy damage to your credit score.
+Budget for your loan: Being unable to repay and defaulting on a loan will damage your credit score.
 Your creditors may send your account to collections and may eventually file a lawsuit against you to get their money back.
 Because of this, you should budget and prepare ahead of time to make sure you can afford to repay a personal loan.

 Gather necessary documents: When going through the personal loan application process, lenders typically require that borrowers verify the information they provide.
-Specifically, you may have to provide a government-issued I.D. and documents to verify your address and income.
-This can include your lease/mortgage agreement, as well pay stubs and W-2 forms.
+Specifically, you may need to provide a government-issued I.D. and documents to verify your address and income.
+This can include your lease or mortgage agreement, as well pay stubs and W-2 forms.

-Shop around for lenders: When you’re ready to find a lender to meet your financial needs, it may be wise to compare at least three financial institutions.
+Shop around for lenders: When you’re ready to find a lender to meet your financial needs, it’s smart to compare at least three financial institutions.
 This way, you can weigh the pros and cons of multiple options and find the rates, terms and perks that may work best for you.
 By filling out a single form with LendingTree, you might receive up to five loan offers from our network of lenders.

 loading image